mathspp/mathspp/pages/02.blog/00.tags/polynomials/blog.md

 title: "Polynomials blog articles"
 ---

-# “polynomials” tag
+# “POLYNOMIALS” tag

-## articles about polynomial functions and their properties
+## Articles about polynomial functions and their properties